Banks That Offer Fixed Rate HELOCs

 To tap into this equity, you must first apply for a home equity loan or home equity line of credit (HELOC), both of which carry their own set of pros and cons, specifically as it relates to how money is distributed and the interest rate you pay.

 Traditionally, home equity loans come with fixed rates applied to one lump-sum payment.
 HELOCs are a flexible credit line you can borrow from as you need, and they usually come with variable rates.
 Some homeowners may shy away from this option for fear of rising interest rates.
-But fortunately, if you’re considering a HELOC, then you may be able to take advantage of the best of both worlds.
+But fortunately, if you’re considering a HELOC, you may be able to take advantage of the best of both worlds.

 In this review: